 other areas, compile statistics, and become smarter over time.

-require central control of all the units involved and an
+central control of all the units involved and an assumption of how

-assumption of how quickly the cars can get through.
-Traffic gets
+quickly the cars can get through.
+Traffic gets messy if that

-messy if that assumption isn't met.
-Intelligent traffic signals
+assumption isn't met.
+Intelligent traffic signals could work

-Optimum synchronization could be maintained even with disruptions
+synchronization could be maintained even with disruptions such as

 county/state and local lights managed by the town/city.